List of Primeval characters: Connor Temple

 Connor appears in two episodes of the spin-off series, Primeval: New World.
 He first appears in episode 1, The New World.
 He arrives in Vancouver to locate a handheld Anomaly Detector in Evan Cross's possession.
 He first spots Evan and Tony Drake using his own version of a detector to try to locate an anomaly in Stanley Park.
 After breaking into the Tank, smooth-talking his way past Angelicka Finch, Connor finds the detector hidden in the frame of Evan's deceased wife.
 He later appears at the scene of Drake's death after a creature attack, and confronts Evan about the detector.
 He warns Evan of the dangers of tampering with the anomalies, and suggests that he leave the whole situation alone.
-However suspecting that Evan won't listens, he advises Evan to make sure that everything goes back to where it belongs before he leaves.
+However suspecting that Evan will not listen, he advises Evan to make sure that everything goes back to where it belongs before he leaves.
 He returns in the finale The Sound of Thunder, Part 2, chasing an Albertosaurus through the streets of London, using the new "Type V" EMD, and follows new ARC member Kieran through an anomaly into a Spaghetti Junction.
 Looking for Kieran, he instead comes upon Dylan Weir, and they work to rescue Evan in the Silurian, before they go to find Kieran in another anomaly.
 Upon returning to the Junction, Connor is taken into Colonel Hall's custody.
 He speaks with Mac, who was an ARC member in an alternate timeline, and convinces Ange to let him and Kieran go, warning her before he leaves through the anomaly that messing with them is bad news.

 In the season finale of New World, Connor mentions that he has a wife, meaning that he and Abby may have since gotten married following series 5 as he does not mention her name.